phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 You can rewrite your application to be a single-page application in the future, the bad is when you need to rollback to a normal one.
 If you start in Rails, you can rewrite one page then another and so on, but if you start a project only with the JavaScript ecosystem outside Ruby/Rails (it was our case), it will be hard to migrate to Rails smoothly.

 Something I did before, which worked great, was to develop just specific parts of the application with Backbone (can be any other MVW).
 For example, we developed a Store Palette Editor using Backbone Models and Views, without Routers and Templates.
-It worked great, we could use the Backbone convention for Models and Views, isolate the classes with specific responsibilities, the UX was great and it made the development faster and the code easier to test.
+It worked great, we could use the Backbone convention for Models and Views, isolate the classes with specific responsibilities, the UX was great, we coded it fast and it was easy to test.